FmYifan/PortlandStateJavaWinter2022/airline/src/main/resources/edu/pdx/cs410J/yif/README.txt

 This is a README file!
 Yifan Zhao
 CS410J
-Project 2: Storing An Airline in a Text File
+Project 3: Pretty Printing Your Airline
-For this project, the TextParser and TextDumper has implemented.
-The TextParser implements AirlineParser, and the TextDumper implements AirlineDumper.
+For this project, the PrettyPrinter has implemented.
+Also, the Flight and Airline Classes have been modified to support the sorting function.
+They also use the Date as their fields.
-Parsing the command line has been implemented in class project2.
+Parsing the command line has been implemented in class Project3.
-For TextParser, parse() has been overridden to read the contents of a text file, and from it create an airline with its associated flights.
-For TextDumper, dump() has been overridden to dump the contents of an airline and its flights into a text file.

-The format for the data in the file is shown below: airline 		The name of the airline flightNumber 		The flight number src 		Three-letter code of departure airport departDate 		Departure date (24-hour time) departTime 		Departure time (24-hour time) dest 		Three-letter code of arrival airport arriveDate 		Arrival date (24-hour time) arriveDate 		Arrival time (24-hour time)
+The format for the parsable data has been modified.
+The modified version is shown as below: airline 		The name of the airline flightNumber 		The flight number src 		Three-letter code of departure airport departDate 		MM/dd/yyyy hh:mm aa dest 		Three-letter code of arrival airport arriveDate 	MM/dd/yyyy hh:mm aa

 Through the options specified by the command line arguments "-print" and "-README", program can print a description of the Flight or print the content of README.
-In addition, the option "-textFile file" can make user load from and write back to a file specified in the command line.
+The option "-textFile file" can make user load from and write back to a file specified in the command line.
+The new option "-pretty file" can pretty print the airline and flights to the file specified.
+If "-" presents for the "file" field, then the information will be printed to the screen.

 The usage of this program is shown as below:
     java edu.pdx.cs410J.<login-id>.Project1 [options] <args>